 - Reported for the UW’s student-run newspaper, The Daily

-Categorical expertise: Politics, legalities and policies, immigration, and homelessness.
+Categorical expertise: Politics, housing, legalities and policies, immigration, and homelessness.

 There’s a separate website for my undergraduate experience and what I accomplished.